 Treatment for ARFID is usually best tailored to the needs of the individual, based on the specific nature of the difficulties the person is experiencing and what is considered to be maintaining these.
 Most often, treatment can be delivered in an outpatient setting.
 Treatment commonly involves evidence-based treatments such as family-based treatment (for young people), cognitive behavioural therapy, behavioural interventions such as exposure work, and anxiety management training.
 Sometimes some medication may be suggested, most often to help with anxiety.
 The person’s physical health should also be monitored and managed, for instance by their GP or a physician or paediatrician.
 Treatment may also involve nutritional management through support from a dietician, and help with sensory problems.

 Beat’s free, confidential Helplines are open 365 days a year 9am–8pm Monday to Friday and 4–8pm Saturday, Sunday and bank holidays.

 You can also join one of our online support groups, which are anonymous and give you the opportunity to speak to people going through similar experiences to you:

-The Nest: A confidential, inclusive and welcoming space for anyone wanting to share their eating disorder experiences, open daily from 5:30–7:00pm.
+The Sanctuary: A confidential, inclusive and welcoming space for anyone wanting to share their eating disorder experiences, open daily.